Aaron Rosenfeld, Ph.D.

 Associate Professor of English

 Director of Writing

 Office Hours: Tuesday/Thursday Noon - 2 p.m.

 Teaching interests: Modern British and American poetry; Theory; Composition

-At Iona, Dr. Rosenfeld regularly teaches classes in modern British and American poetry, and literary theory and criticism, as well as English literature survey courses within the core curriculum.
-He is also Acting Director of Writing, overseeing the Freshman Writing Program and teaches classes in the modern and contemporary world as part of Iona College’s Honors Program.
-For ten years, Dr. Rosenfeld also taught a summer graduate seminar at New York University on the modern British novel.
+At Iona, Dr. Rosenfeld regularly teaches classes in modern British and American poetry, literary theory and criticism, and freshman composition.
+He also teaches literature surveys as part of the core curriculum and classes in the modern and contemporary world as part of Iona College’s Honors Program.
+Dr. Rosenfeld also serves as coordinator of the Freshman Writing Program.

 Dr. Rosenfeld’s past critical essays have appeared in Twentieth Century Literature, Critical Survey and Doris Lessing Studies.
 Recent publications include an essay about why we should treat poems like pop songs, which appeared in the journal Pedagogy in 2017, and an essay on sea voices in Whitman and Eliot, which appeared in Literary Imagination, also in 2017.
 His current research interests include modern poetry, pedagogy and composition.